edmundchong/Inventor/Touchscreen arena/Active Commutator/README.md

+## Important Notes
+- Make sure you power the commutator **externally** using the dedicated power jack, with a 9V plug (RS Stock No. 270-7390).
+The USB-C alone is not powerful enough, and caused the motor to stutter because it did not have enough torque
+- It is also recommended to add a heat sink to the outer casing of the motor.
+When powered externally, the motor gets very hot, but the heat sink is effective in resolving this

 ## Step 1: Print and prepare all 3D printed components
   1. Submit all files in the STL folder to fablabs for printing.